chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 reply from the network, whatever it might be.
 And there's just a ton of steps in things that happen in Chrome.
 Like, a navigation has a request, a response, maybe another request - some redirects, whatever.
 That's an example of tons of smaller asynchronous tasks that all happen independently.
-So what goes on with asynchronous tasks?
+So what goes wrong with asynchronous tasks?
 You don't have a continuous stack frame.
 What does that mean?
 So if you're just running some synchronous code, you make a variable, you go off and you do some things, you come back.
-Your variable is still here right.
-You're in this stack frame.
-And you can keep using it.
+Your variable is still here, right?
+You're in this stack frame and you can keep using it.
 You have asynchronous tasks.
-You make a variable, you go and do some work, and you are done your task Boop, your stack's gone.
+You make a variable, you go and do some work, and you are done your task.
+Boop, your stack's gone.
 You come back later, you're going to continue.
 You don't have your variable anymore.
 So any state that you want to keep across your various tasks has to be stored and what we call bound in with that task.
 If that's a pointer, that's especially risky.
 So we talked earlier